Scorecards with attached resources

 Once resources are linked to a scorecard (or to individual entries), the system can use that content when scoring conversations and surfacing coaching guidance, so outcomes align with the attached frameworks.

 Scorecard-level attachment applies the documents across the whole evaluation.
-Entry-level attachment (where available) ties particular criteria to particular files—for example one question anchored to a security whitepaper and another to a discount policy.
+Entry-level attachment (where available) ties particular criteria to particular files.
+For example, one question anchored to a security whitepaper and another to a discount policy.

 Limits on how many files attach per scorecard or per row are defined by your product or tenant settings.